tarwn/lessthandot-hugo/blogs/content/posts/2018-02-27-meet-launchready-a-saas-product-that-almost-was.md

   </p>
 </div>

-(Ignore screenshots with a space in the name, they&#8217;re stale 🙂 )
+(Ignore screenshots with a space in the name, they're stale 🙂 )

 From May 2017 to October 2017, I logged 10-20 hours/week of spare time on building a company around this idea, from market studies and financial planning to documentation, company formation, and product development.